karths8/Active-Learning-Emotion-classification/README.md

-# Seq2Emo: A Sequence to Multi-Label Emotion Classification
+# Investigating Contextual Representations and LLM-based Active learning for fine-grained Emotion Classification

 This repo presents the script to replicate the results of Seq2Emo, CC, BR, BR-att.
 Take a look at our paper ([link](https://drive.google.com/file/d/1EUMPlES3cA_PXAsb2SZG-Og7CgeCJaoV/view?usp=sharing)) to know more about the project!